Offshore Oil Rig Explosion Accident Lawyer

 Otherwise, the injured worker's injuries will likely be covered by the Longshoreman and Harbor Workers Compensation Act (LHWCA), another federal maritime law designed to cover accident-related expenses for injured maritime workers not covered by the Jones Act.

 Don't try to tackle your oil and gas rig explosion accident on your own.
 Get the law firm Texans trust in a crisis.
-Contact Tracey & Fox and schedule your free case evaluation today.
+Contact Tracey Fox King & Walters and schedule your free case evaluation today.
 We're on your side.